February 1, 2023 CL Seasonal Activities Winter, ELA Seasonal - Winter, ELA K-5, ELA Focus - Reading, ELA Resources - Activities, Core Literacy

-In honor of Black History Month, I wanted to highlight previous posts and printable reading activities that you may want to try with your students.
+In honor of Black History Month, I wanted to highlight some of my timely printable reading activities that you may want to try with your students.
+In this article, you'll find six free Black History Month printable activities you can download and print for the in-person or virtual classroom.

 My inspiration for a unit focused on comparing firsthand and secondhand accounts came after reading Through My Eyes by Ruby Bridges.

-Over the years, I have read many texts with my students about Ruby Bridges and what life was like for African Americans in the U.S. in the 1960s, but Through My Eyes was the first book I had read that was written by Ruby Bridges, herself.
+Over the years, I have read many texts with my students about Ruby Bridges, but Through My Eyes was the first book I had read that was written by Ruby Bridges, herself.
 Her voice and thoughts came to life.
 It was through this text that I finally started to grasp what it must have felt like to be a part of a moment that was so historical, so life-changing, and so frightening.

 With the reading strategy lesson, I also wanted to use a variety of texts that included the thoughts and points of view of other individuals who were closely involved with Ruby's transition to the William Frantz Elementary School.
 I wanted to show my students that art can represent one's point of view on a subject, which is why I included an article on the Norman Rockwell painting, The Problem We All Live With.